Everything you need to know about a full health MOT

 When should I get a health screen?

-Currently, the NHS offers 5-year health screens to people aged between 40 and 74 years old and assess health risks, such as heart and kidney disease, as well as your chances of a stroke.
+Currently, the NHS offers five-year health screens to people aged between 40 and 74 years old to assess health risks, such as heart and kidney disease, as well as your chances of suffering a stroke.

-“It involves asking questions about your medical history, measuring your height, weight and blood pressure, and taking some specific blood tests,” says Kiran.
+Usually, it involves a few steps, such as answering a few medical questions, measuring your height, weight and blood pressure, and taking some blood tests.

 As a Vitality member, when you create a Health Profile you’ll receive personalised recommendations on how to improve your health.